lostcoastwizard/music-wizard/README.md

-# music-wizard
+# Music Wizard

-Music Wizard Discord Bot
+Please report any issues through this repository or @ wizard software discord server.
+Thank you.